grizz/ctl/docs/plugin_pypi.md

         repo_url: git@github.com:me/my_repo
 ```

-Then just use the plugin name as a target
+Then just use the plugin name as a repository

 ```
 ctl pypi release 1.2.3 my_repo
 ```

-## Set default target
+## Set default repository

-You can also set a default target so you dont need to specify
+You can also set a default repository so you dont need to specify
 it in the cli

 ```yaml